shinertx/bbod/README.md

 3. Submit a pull request with a clear description of your changes and test evidence.
 4. Maintain backward compatibility when touching on-chain code and document any new parameters or risks.

+### Continuous Integration

+Automated CI is not yet configured.
+All tests and lint checks must be run manually:

+- `forge test -vv`
+- `pnpm lint`
+- `pnpm format`

+Once CI is introduced, workflows will live under `.github/workflows/`.

 ## Security: How to protect your operator private key

 Never commit private keys or plaintext mnemonics.
 Use a hardware wallet or encrypted secret manager for production bots.
 Environment files should only reference key URIs, and access should be limited.